Chicago Whales: History

-In the league's second and final season, the Chicago Federals adopted the nickname "Whales".
-They included the logo of a whale inside a large "C" on their uniform shirts.
+For the 1915 season, Weeghman held a public contest to choose a formal nickname for the club.
+Nearly 300 entries were submitted, and Weeghman chose "Whales", saying that it "carried a suggestion of athletic prowess and power", as well as being "absolutely unique as a nickname."
+In the league's second (and final) season, the Chicago uniforms included the logo of a whale "with its tail flopped high just as if it had destroyed an enemy", inside a large "C" on their uniform shirts.
 The Whales won the league championship, finishing with 86 wins and 66 losses, percentage points ahead of the St. Louis Terriers' 87–67 record.

 When Kenesaw Mountain Landis brokered a deal between the Federal League, American League and National League that ended the Federal League's existence, Weeghman was allowed to buy a controlling interest in the Cubs.
 He then merged the Whales with the Cubs and moved the Cubs from West Side Park into his new steel-and-concrete structure.
 While Weeghman himself was forced out within four years due to financial troubles, the Cubs still play in the park he built to this day, the only Federal League park still in use.
 It was renamed Cubs Park in 1920 and acquired its present name, Wrigley Field, in 1926.

 Many Whales players had American and National League experience, including manager Joe Tinker, Dutch Zwilling, Mordecai Brown, and Rollie Zeider.

 As the Federals, they played the first game at Wrigley Field on April 23, 1914, and to mark the park's centennial on April 23, 2014, the Cubs wore the Federals' uniforms.